feictions/feictions/README.md

 ### 👀 about me:

 - I am a U2 (junior) computer science student at McGill University 🇨🇦.
-- I am currently working on a flappy bird project using PyGame 🦜.
+- I am currently working on a flappy bird project using C#🦜.

 ### :handshake: reach me through